 Laboratory rules are found in each of the labs.
 It is most important to remember that when you are in a science lesson, you are expected to take reasonable care for the health and safety of yourself and others who might be affected by your actions or omissions.
-As sixth formers, you may enter a lab when there is no member of staff present provided that you are sure that there is a science teacher within call.
 Practical work can only be carried out with a science teacher present.
 (See Laboratory Rules for Sixth Form Students, Page 7.)